Fine compactified moduli of enriched structures on stable curves: Comparison to enriched structures

-A \emph{vertex-enrichment datum} is the same data as an enrichment datum, except that we restrict to hemispheres $G$ which are connected components of the complements of single vertices.
+A \emph{vertex-enrichment datum} is the same data as an enrichment datum, except that we restrict to hemispheres $G$ which are connected components of the complements of single vertices (in other words, which come from relative components).
 There is an obvious parallel notion of an invertible vertex-enrichment datum.
 We say an invertible vertex-enrichment datum is \emph{$\otimes$-compatible} if the tensor product of all the invertible sheaves is $S$-locally trivial.
-We say it is \emph{supp-compatible} if it satisfies the analogue of \ref{def:compatibility}. \end{definition} Thus a `$\otimes$-compatible invertible vertex-enrichment datum' is exactly the same thing as an enriched structure as defined in \ref{def:controlled_ES}!
+We say it is \emph{Fitting-compatible} if it satisfies the analogue of \ref{def:compatibility} (summing only over $G$ coming from relative components). \end{definition} Thus a `$\otimes$-compatible invertible vertex-enrichment datum' is exactly the same thing as an enriched structure as defined in \ref{def:controlled_ES}!

 A vertex enrichment datum is easily obtained from an enrichment datum by forgetting some of the data.
-This clearly preserves invertibility, and sends a compatible enrichment datum to a supp-compatible vertex enrichment datum.
-We need to show two things: \begin{enumerate} \item Every supp-compatible invertible vertex enrichment datum is $\otimes$-compatible. \item The resulting functor from invertible compactified enriched structures to enriched structures is an equivalence. \end{enumerate} We will actually prove these in a very roundabout way.
-This is essentially because the case of non-integral base schemes is rather hard to handle, so instead we side-step it by proving that the stack of invertible compactified enriched structures is regular.
+This clearly preserves invertibility, and sends a Fitting-compatible enrichment datum to a Fitting-compatible vertex enrichment datum.
+We need to show two things: \begin{enumerate} \item Every Fitting-compatible invertible vertex enrichment datum is $\otimes$-compatible. \item The resulting functor from invertible compactified enriched structures to enriched structures is an equivalence. \end{enumerate} We will actually prove these in a somewhat roundabout way.
+This is essentially because the case of non-integral base schemes is rather hard to handle, so instead we side-step it by using that the stack of invertible compactified enriched structures is reduced (since it is regular).
 We first prove the result in the case where all labels vanish, then deduce the result for integral base schemes, and then finally deduce the general case.